multiversx/mx-chain-notifier-go/README.md

 - `HubType`: defaults to `common`.
 If one wants to use a custom hub implementation, it can be added to the hub [factory](https://github.com/ElrondNetwork/notifier-go/blob/main/proxy/handlers/hub.go#L30-L34).
-  This can be registered with the custom name in the `config.toml` file.
-- `DispatchType`: default to `websocket`.
-This variable specifies the communication channels the hub supports and uses for events broadcasting.
+  This can be registered with the custom name in the `config.toml` file. channels the hub supports and uses for events broadcasting.
 The current implementation supports `websocket` and `graphql subscriptions` for broadcasting.
 - `Username`: the username used to authorize an observer.
 Can be left empty for `UseAuthorization = false`.